Important Note: This article was last updated on 17 April 2020.

 With only 10 people permitted at funerals, this essentially means that only immediate family and perhaps a few very close friends will be able to attend.

-Assuming an eventual ban comes into force, the funeral will just be arranged with the funeral director and a priest for the last rites present.
+While at this stage it appears unlikely, if a ban on funerals comes into force, the funeral will just be arranged with the funeral director and a priest for the last rites present.
 In practice, these funerals would essentially be non-attended burials and cremations.

 4. How will people who have died from coronavirus be treated by the funeral industry?